-How can I use my credit card rewards?
+How can I use credit card reward points?

 - Log in to your account.
-If you’re redeeming points online, you’ll need to log in to your credit card account or rewards program account to make redemptions.
-Once you’re logged in, it’s usually a simple process of going to the “Rewards” section, then selecting “Use points” and following the prompts.
+If you’re redeeming points online, you’ll need to log in to your credit card or rewards program account to make redemptions.
+Once you have logged in, it’s usually a simple process of going to the “Rewards” section, then selecting “Use points” and following the prompts.

 - Check if points plus pay is offered.
 Many credit card and frequent flyer reward programs allow you to use a combination of points and money to redeem rewards.
-This option is usually available for a selection of rewards, such as travel or merchandise, and gives you more flexibility if you haven’t earned enough points when you want to make redemptions.
+This option is usually available for a selection of rewards, such as travel or merchandise, and gives you more flexibility if you haven’t earned enough points for your chosen reward.

-Types of credit card rewards programs in Singapore
+Types of credit card rewards programs in Philippines

 Frequent flyer programs

-Frequent flyer programs are traditionally designed to earn you points and other benefits when you travel with a particular airline, such as Singapore Airlines.
-There are two main ways you can earn frequent flyer points with a rewards credit card in Singapore:
+If you have a card linked to a frequent flyer program, you can earn points and redeem rewards with a particular airline (such as Cebu Pacific or Philippine Airlines).
+There are two main ways to earn frequent flyer points with a rewards credit card in Philippines:

 - Indirect earn frequent flyer credit cards.
 These rewards credit cards let you transfer the points you earn to many different frequent flyer programs from all around the world, giving you more flexibility if you fly with a range of airlines.
-Credit card reward programs that indirectly earn frequent flyer points include American Express Membership Rewards, Citi Rewards, HSBC Rewards and more.
+Credit card rewards programs that indirectly earn frequent flyer points include American Express Membership Rewards, Citi Rewards, HSBC Rewards and more.
 However, you should note that these cards usually have less competitive earn rates after you exchange your reward points to frequent flyer points.

 Credit card rewards programs

-Many credit card companies in Singapore have their own branded rewards programs.
-If you get a credit card linked to one of these rewards programs, you can usually redeem points for a variety of rewards, including frequent flyer points travel, merchandise, gift cards and credit on your account.
+Some credit card companies in Philippines have their own branded rewards programs.
+If you get a credit card linked to one of these rewards programs, you can usually redeem points for a variety of rewards including frequent flyer points, travel, merchandise, gift cards and credit on your account.

 Cashback credit cards

-These types of rewards cards add credit or “cash” to your account when you meet certain spending requirements.
-Most cashback credit cards offer a percentage of your total spends as cashback, or provide a one-time cashback sum as an introductory offer when you apply and are approved for a specific credit card.
+These types of reward credit cards add credit or “cash” to your account when you meet certain spending requirements.
+Most cashback credit cards offer a percentage of your total spend as cashback or provide a one-time account credit as an introductory offer when you apply and are approved for a specific credit card.

-How to compare reward credit cards in Singapore
+How to compare rewards credit cards in Philippines

-- Points per dollar.
-The more points you earn per dollar spent, the greater the potential value.
-A good rule of thumb is to look for a card that offers at least 1 point per S$1 for most transactions.
+- Points per peso.
+The more points you earn per peso spent, the greater the potential value.
+A good rule of thumb is to look for a card that offers at least 1 point per 15 peso spent for most transactions.

 - Point expiry and caps.
 Some credit card reward points expire after a certain amount of time, and some accounts have a limit on how many points you can earn in a month or year.

 - Bonus point offers.
-Reward credit cards often have sign up deals that give you hundreds or thousands of bonus points.
-Usually these offers require you to spend a certain amount of money on the card in the first few months you have it.
-As these offers only last for a limited time, they should only be considered after you have a clear idea of the type of card you want so that you can get the most value out of the deal and the rewards card you choose.
+Rewards credit cards often have sign-up deals that give you hundreds or thousands of bonus points.
+Usually, these offers require you to spend a certain amount of money on the card in the first few months you have it.
+As these offers only last for a limited time, you should only consider them after you have a clear idea of the type of card you want so that you can get the most value out of the deal and the rewards card you choose.

-- Points values.
-To work out the value of your rewards, consider how many points it would take to redeem.
-For example, if you need 12,000 points to get a S$50 gift card and your credit card has an earn rate of 1 point per S$1 spent, you would have to spend S$12,000 make a redemption.
+- Point values.
+To work out the value of your rewards, consider how many points you would need to redeem for a specific reward.
+For example, if you need 10,000 points to get a P1,000 gift card and your credit card has an earn rate of 1 point per 15 peso spent, you would have to spend P15,000 to make a redemption.
 Breaking down the rewards like this can help you determine whether it’s worth your time and money.

 - Rewards partners.
 Rewards programs often partner with retailers and businesses to provide you with a wider range of redemption options.
 You may also have the opportunity to earn bonus points when you shop with partner stores.
 Choose a credit card rewards program that has partnerships with your favourite brands and products so you can take advantage of these options.

 - Annual fees.
 Most rewards credit cards charge an annual fee.
 The value of the rewards you earn should be equal to or more than the annual fee of the credit card to make it worthwhile.
 You could also compare rewards credit cards that offer no annual fee – just remember to check if the annual fee is waived in the first year or P0 for life.

 - Foreign transaction fees.
-Most credit cards apply a charge for transactions made overseas or with an international retailer online, usually worth 2% to 3.5% of the total transaction.
+Most credit cards apply a charge for transactions made overseas or with an international retailer online, usually 0.75% of Mastercard/Visa’s foreign exchange rate.
 Make sure you consider this fee before choosing a card – especially for any rewards card that offers more points for foreign transactions.
 You can compare cards with no foreign transaction fees with this guide.

 - Purchase rates.
 Rewards credit cards often have high standard interest rates.
 If you think you’ll carry a balance, consider how much interest your purchases will accrue and whether the rewards will outweigh the cost of your repayments.

 - Balance transfer rates.
 Some balance transfer facilities also provide rewards.
 These cards allow you to move an existing debt to the new card and pay a low introductory interest rate on the balance.
-Usually, you won’t earn points for the balance that you transfer, and any new purchases will be charged interest at the purchase rate from the time the transaction is made.
+But you won’t earn points for the balance that you transfer and any new purchases will attract the card’s purchase interest rate.
 If you have credit card debt, it may be better to focus on paying it off completely before considering a rewards card.

-- Cash advance rate.
-If you use a rewards credit card for a cash advance transaction, such as getting money from an ATM, you will be charged interest at the cash advance rate, which could be as high as 22% p.a.
+- Cash advance rates.
+If you use a rewards credit card for a cash advance transaction, such as getting money from an ATM, you will be charged interest at the cash advance rate.
+This rate could be as high as 3% to 5% per month.
 Cash advances usually don’t earn reward points either.

 - Other fees.
-Rewards credit cards may come with a range of other fees, such as late payment and overlimit charges.
-Make sure you check these costs and factor them into your comparison so that you can choose a card that is affordable for you.
+Check for other costs, such as late payment fees or additional cardholder fees, so that you can choose a card that is affordable for you.

 Rewards credit cards often come with a variety of additional features that can add value to the account you choose.
-Popular perks include:
+Popular perks include the following:

 - International travel insurance